skrtdev/TelegramBot-API/docs.md

     "json_payload" => true
 ]);
 ```
 In this example, the settings array contains a key `json_payload` set to `true`.
-Doing so, the first API Call made will be print as payload, and suddenly processed by Telegram, making the bot **faster**
+Doing so, the first API Call made will be print as payload, and afterwards processed by Telegram, making the bot **faster**

 ### Available Methods
    * [reply](#reply)